sail-pl/SAIL/README.md

 # SAIL

-SAIL aims at bringing safety in general purpose interactive programming language.
+SAIL aims at improving safety in general purpose interactive programming language.
 It is a simple imperative programming language with support for synchronous concurrent processes.
-By synchronous, we mean that processes share a a logical clock as in Esterel like-language.
+By synchronous, we mean that processes share a logical clock as in Esterel like-language.
 Processes communicate through shared memory and synchronize by means of broadcasted signals.
 Causality issues are put aside by delaying reaction to absences as in Fairthread/C.
 As Esterel and Fairthread/C, SAIL is control oriented.

 SAIL stands for SAfe Interactive Language

 The long term objectives are :

-- provide a safe, garbage collection free, memory handling with an ownership based system dedicated to cooperative processes
+- provide a safe, garbage collection free, memory handling with an ownership based system dedicated to cooperative processes this part is largely inspired by the rust type system, adapted to cooperative programming
 - support for efficient execution by scheduling memory independent processes in parallel
 - separation logic based program proof